About

 2017

-• Pajola et al. The pristine interior of comet 67P revealed by the combined Aswan outburst and cliff collapse.
-Nature Astronomy, 1:0092 (2017).
+• Pajola et al, The pristine interior of comet 67P revealed by the combined Aswan outburst and cliff collapse, Nature Astronomy (2017)

 2016

-• Barucci et al. Detection of exposed H2O ice on the nucleus of comet 67P as observed by Rosetta OSIRIS and VIRTIS instruments.
-A&A, 595:A102 (2016).
+• Barucci et al, Detection of exposed H2O ice on the nucleus of comet 67P as observed by Rosetta OSIRIS and VIRTIS instruments, A&A (2016)

 2015